lovesaroha/lmath.js/README.md

 ## lmath.js
-This is a generalized math package with clean and transparent API for the javascript.
+This is a generalized math library with clean and transparent API for the javascript.
 Also available for golang [github/lovesaroha/lmath](https://github.com/lovesaroha/lmath)

 ## Installation